Description: Working Title

 - Maintains an active, current understanding of priorities and programs relative to the College, SF State and the region.

-- As a senior Director provides support to less experienced development staff in the team.
+- As a senior Director provides support to less experienced development staff in Development.

 - Demonstrate behaviors that are in line with the User-Friendly Principles (P530C) and Principles of Conduct for a Multi-Cultural University (P30D)